 The National Widowers’ Organization has a lot of information regarding grieving and where to find help.
 Let our frequently asked questions provide you some answers.

 What should I expect to go through in my grief?

 Bereavement specialists used to refer to the so-called five stages of grief: denial, anger, bargaining, depression, and acceptance.
 It seemed an easy way to define some fairly common reactions to the death of a loved one.
 Latest research has shown that grief is not easily defined or categorized, and trying to do so may cause more harm than good.
 Each person is unique.
-There is no order to grieving.
-There are no time limits.
-There are no stages.
+There is no order to grieving, there are no time limits and there are no stages.

 Rather, there are reactions, and those reactions range from the physical to the emotional, cognitive, spiritual, and behavioral.
 Grief is more of a roller coaster than a step-by-step process, and reactions come and go in seemingly random order.
 Grieving is a very human, very natural process.
 You may try to deny it, run from it, hide from it, but it is part of us.
 It may help to see grief as a blessing, however difficult to bear, because it honors the person or people we love.

 Anger is a common reaction, and it can drive people away when we need them the most.
 You’re angry at your lost love, you’re angry at the Powers That Be, you’re even angry at yourself – for not doing more to save a life.
 In the end, though, the process of grieving helps you let go of anger and allows you to be open and loving to those you do love, and maybe even to someone you’ll love in your future.

 Is there really such a thing as “closure?”